Skip to content

 Aman et al., 2021

-Nobel recognition Discovery of the molecular machinery governing autophagy explains why “cell recycling” is a fundamental repair and longevity pathway, earning the 2016 Nobel Prize.
-Ohsumi (Nobel), Nat Cell Biol, 2016 (perspective)
+Nobel recognition Discovery of the molecular machinery governing autophagy explains why “cell recycling” is a fundamental repair and longevity pathway, earning the 2016 Nobel Prize for Ohsumi.
+Tooze & Dikic, Cell, 2016

 Study topic Summary of Findings Reference